 Weeping tile is a perforated plastic pipe that surrounds the foundation of a home.
 It sits in a bed of gravel.
 This allows excess groundwater to seep into it.
 This water is channelled to a sump pump, or the sanitary sewer system, or the stormwater sewer system, depending on the age of the home.

 Permits

-Adding drainage components like a backwater valve and weeping tile requires a plumbing permit from the City of Edmonton call 780-496-3100.
+Adding drainage components like a backwater valve and weeping tile requires a plumbing permit from the City of Edmonton call 311 for all permits.